Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 - Large loop excision of the transformation zone (LLETZ) – this is the most common way of removing cervical tissue for examination and treating precancerous changes of the cervix.

-- Cone Biopsy – is used when there are abnormal cells found in the cervical canal, when early-stage cancer is suspected or for older women needing a larger incision.
+- Cone Biopsy – is used when there are abnormal cells found in the cervical canal, when early-stage cancer is suspected or for women needing a larger incision.

 - Laser surgery – this procedure uses a laser beam in place of a knife to remove the abnormal cells or pieces of tissue for further study.